FreedomIntelligence/OVM/README.md

 The key technical implementations (`utils/sampling.py`):

-1. Value-guided beam search: step-level beam search guided by a value model
+1. **Value-guided beam search**: step-level beam search guided by a value model

-2. Allow batch generation with caculator using cache (2-3 times faster than a naive implementation)
+2. **Allow batch generation with caculator using cache** (2-3 times faster than a naive implementation)

 ## Something ...